 How I Store Lettuce Seed

-I store my lettuce seed in paper bags (marked with the variety and year) in a cool and dry place.
+My lettuce seed is stored in paper bags (marked with the variety and year) in a cool and dry place.

 Lettuce is one of the easiest seeds to save.
 Once you have a variety of lettuce and save your seed you’ll never have to buy it again.